2019 Oscar nominations: See the full list of nominees

 The nominees for the 91st Academy Awards were announced Tuesday.

-“The Big Sick” Oscar nominee Kumail Nanjiani and “Black-ish” Emmy nominee Tracee Ellis Ross were set to reveal the Best Picture, Original Score, Animated Short Film and more nominations.
+“The Big Sick” Oscar nominee Kumail Nanjiani and “Black-ish” Emmy nominee Tracee Ellis Ross revealed the Best Picture, Original Score, Animated Short Film and more nominations.
 See which films, actors and actresses have a chance to take home a golden statue.

 The show will take place Sunday, Feb.
 24, on ABC at 8 p.m.
 ET.